 Main functionality

-Compares predictions from two models \(f_1(x)\) and \(f_2(x)\) that yield prediction vectors \(\hat y_{1}\) and \(\hat y_{2}\) with a two-tailed bootstrap hypothesis test.
+Compares predictions from two models \(f_1(x)\) and \(f_2(x)\) that yield prediction vectors \(\hat y_{1}\) and \(\hat y_{2}\) with a one-tailed bootstrap hypothesis test.
+Note: you must make sure that the metric is defined as more is better (e.g. accuracy, AUC, and others).

 I.e., we state the following null and alternative hypotheses:

-\[ \begin{align}\begin{aligned}H_0: M(y_{gt}, \hat y_{1}) = M(y_{gt}, \hat y_{2})\\H_1: M(y_{gt}, \hat y_{1}) != M(y_{gt}, \hat y_{2}),\end{aligned}\end{align} \]where \(M\) is a metric, \(y_{gt}\) is the vector of ground truth labels, and \(\hat y_{i}, i=1,2\) are the vectors of predictions for model 1 and 2, respectively.
+\[ \begin{align}\begin{aligned}H_0: M(y_{gt}, \hat y_{1}) \leq M(y_{gt}, \hat y_{2})\\H_1: M(y_{gt}, \hat y_{2}) > M(y_{gt}, \hat y_{1}),\end{aligned}\end{align} \]where \(M\) is a metric, \(y_{gt}\) is the vector of ground truth labels, and \(\hat y_{i}, i=1,2\) are the vectors of predictions for model 1 and 2, respectively.
 Such kind of testing is performed for every specified metric.

-While the test does return you the \(p\)-value, one should be careful about its interpretation: the \(p\)-value is the probability of observing the test statistic at least as extreme as the one obtained assuming that:math:H_0 is true (probability of Type II error).
+While the test does return you the \(p\)-value, one should be careful about its interpretation: the \(p\)-value is the probability of observing the test statistic at least as extreme as the one obtained assuming that \(H_0\) is true (probability of Type II error).
 With large data, even small effects can be statistically significant, so one should consider the effect size.

 We compute a standardized effect size using the estimated bootstrap variance.

-Beyond the hypothesis testing, the function also returns confidence intervals per metric, i.e. \([M(y_{gt}, \hat y)_{(\alpha / 2)}, M(y_{gt}, \hat y)_{(1 - \alpha / 2)}]\).
 At this moment, the confidence intervals are computed using the simple percentile method.
 In the future, we will implement the BCa approach, which is more accurate.

 - Parameters:

-metrics (Tuple[Union[str, Metric]]) – A set of metrics to call.
+metrics (Tuple[str | Metric]) – A set of metrics to call.
 Here, the user either specifies the metrics available from the stambo library (

-), or adds an instance of the custom-defined metrics.groups (Optional[npt.NDArray[np.int64]]) – Groups indicating the subject for each measurement.
+stambo.metrics), or adds an instance of the custom-defined metrics.groups (ndarray[tuple[Any, ...], dtype[int]] | None) – Groups indicating the subject for each measurement.
+Defaults to None.

-seed (int, optional) – Random seed.
+seed (int | None) – Random seed.
 Defaults to None.

 - Returns:

-- A dictionary containing a tuple with the empirical value of the metric, and the left-sided p-value.
+A dictionary containing a tuple with the empirical value of the metric, and the one-tailed p-value.
+The expected format in the output in every dict entry is:

 Observed difference (effect size)